Medicaid Integrated Health Care Coverage, SSI Financial Eligibility Determinations (210-RICR-40-00-3)

 Varies by pathway – See Chart in § 05-1.6 of this Chapter

-6.Student Earned Income Exclusion (SEIE) – For students under age twenty-two (22) and persons who are blind or living with a disabling impairment and regularly attending school, the SSI methodology provides the following income exclusion which is adjusted annually to reflect Federal cost of living adjustments (COLAs), when there is one:
+6.Student Earned Income Exclusion (SEIE) – For students under age twenty-two (22) and persons who are blind or living with a disabling impairment and regularly attending school, the SSI methodology provides an income exclusion.
+The income exclusion is adjusted annually to reflect Federal cost of living adjustments (COLAs), when there is one, and is published by the Social Security Administration.

 8.Medically Needy Standards – Effective January 1, 2023